marijamacek/wcr_diplomski/README.md

 > **Note:** Ensure your system meets the necessary hardware and software requirements listed on the NVIDIA website.

-Copy `wcr.py` and paste it into the following directory: IsaacLab\source\isaaclab_assets\isaaclab_assets\robots
+From Isaac Lab folder copy `wcr.py` and paste it into the following directory: IsaacLab\source\isaaclab_assets\isaaclab_assets\robots

-Copy the folder `wcr` and paste it into the following directory:
+From Isaac Lab copy the folder `wcr` and paste it into the following directory:
 IsaacLab\source\isaaclab_tasks\isaaclab_tasks\direct

 ### Train & Play (Linux commands)